 San Clemente enjoys an excellent reputation for staff cohesion, unity and collegiality.
 It is a particularly close community in which care for one another is clearly evident in the daily life of the school.
 New staff members often comment on the friendly and welcoming feel to the school.
 San Clemente prides itself on the quality of its relationships within the community, particularly amongst the staff.

 This is evidenced through the generosity of spirit and goodwill which is seen by so many staff who go above and beyond to support the students and each other.
 Each year, the school is inundated with volunteers for camps and the Year 10 Retreat, being part of Open Evenings and public events involving the school.
-Overall, the staff retention rate is high which is an indication of overall satisfaction in the school, however with reduced student numbers due to the opening of other Catholic School in our region and the immediate expansion of these schools has reflected on 2023 staffing.

 The school places a great importance on staff wellbeing.
 This is evidenced through both Staff Meetings and Days devoted to the wellbeing of the staff.

 Visitors to the school often comment on the good 'feel' they experience while spending time in the community.
 Staff are respected for their compassion, work ethic, professionalism and also sense of fun.
 This creates a relaxed, positive and happy learning environment.

-Retention of permanent staff from 2023 to 2024 is an indication of the stabilising enrolment numbers supporting greater capacity of permanency for staff.